DIY

 The Option of Fixing It Yourself

 Calling a professional for every small issue costs thousands in service fees alone.
 Yet most household problems can be handled with basic tools and a little knowledge.
-Repair skills save money and build the confidence of "I did it myself."
+Repair skills save money and build the confidence of "I did it myself" and solving problems on your own.
+Additionally, understanding how things work develops a preventive mindset that lets you notice problems before they worsen.

 Three Repairs Every Beginner Should Learn